M&A Community logo

 2. Documentation preparation

-Once confirming the interest in selling the company, the sell-side should prepare an exhaustive kit that will present the target company to the potential buyers.
+Once the decision to sell the company is confirmed, the sell-side should prepare an exhaustive kit to present the target company to potential buyers.

 If the seller works with investment bankers, they will prepare a confidential information memorandum (CIM).
-A CIM is a document that comprises all the information about the company’s financials, market position, products, and services.
-From the CIM, the seller can extract information to create short documentation such as an executive marketing plan, teaser, or marketing materials to share with a potential buyer.
+A CIM is a document that contains all information about a company’s financials, market position, products, and services.
+From the CIM, the seller can extract information to create short documentation, such as an executive marketing plan, teaser, or marketing materials to share with a potential buyer.

 3. Making contact with potential buyers